shivamkapoor-msft/Sensei-AI/README.md

 Clone the repository: git clone https://github.com/shivamkapoor-msft/Sensei-AI.git

+### Installing and Running the Node.js Files
+The Sensei-AI project also includes some Node.js files that you can use to interact with the API and perform various tasks.
+Here's how to install and run the Node.js files:

+Make sure you have Node.js installed on your system.
+You can download it from the official Node.js website: https://nodejs.org/

+Navigate to the main folder in the project directory.

+Run npm install to install the necessary dependencies.

+Start the server by running npm start.
+This will start the API server on http://localhost:3000.

+Run your python model as well

 ## Contributing

 We welcome contributions from the community!
 If you would like to contribute to Sensei-AI, please follow these steps: